oganm/toSource/README.md

 * **prepGenes:** Fetchs gene_info.gz from NCBI, takes a subset based on species of interest and creates a smaller file only including synonyms.
 Defaults to human and mouse as species.
 Also by default it deletes the original downloaded file
 * **geneSynonym:** given a list of genes, it looks for synonyms in the created file.

+**gemmaAnnotate:** Uses annotations from [Gemma](http://www.chibi.ubc.ca/Gemma/home.html) to assign your probesets to gene symbols.
+This is supposed to be better since Gemma re-does the sequence alignments for probesets.
+There are a few probesets that map to multiple genes.
+These gene names are separated by a "|"
+* **getGemmaAnnotGoogle:** Downloads annotation file for the chip for a given GEO id.
+Uses google's search API to reach the chip though.
+Normally works but don't use a chip that doesn't exist in gemma.
+If you chip is good it's probably in gemma.
+* **getGemmaAnnot:** Given a gemma id, downloads the annotation file.
+I'll try to add a way to get gemma id-geo id matchings.
+* **gemmaAnnot:** Annotates an ExoressionSet object.
+Commonly the output of pre-processing functions like `rma`.
+Outputs to a data frame and/or to a file.
+Output is invisible when writing to file.

 **ogbox:** stuff and things